Natascha Kampusch: Books

 Kampusch wrote a book about her ordeal, 3096 Tage (3096 Days), published in September 2010.
 It was adapted into a movie, 3096 Days, in 2013.

-On 12 August 2016, Natascha Kampusch released her second book titled 10 Years of Freedom.
+On 12 August 2016, Natascha Kampusch released 10 Years of Freedom, her second book.

 Film adaptations

 On 17 June 2010, German film-maker and director Bernd Eichinger announced that he was making a film based on Kampusch's captivity and wanted Kate Winslet to star in the film.
 The film was Eichinger's last before his sudden death on 24 January 2011; Kampusch attended his funeral.

+In 2011, the Austrian film Michael, which has a plot that resembles the Natascha Kampusch case, was released.

 On 15 April 2012, German newspaper Welt am Sonntag reported that the film would feature Antonia Campbell-Hughes as Kampusch and Thure Lindhardt as Přiklopil.
 Ruth Toma completed Eichinger's unfinished screenplay and the film was directed by Sherry Hormann.
 It was also cinematographer Michael Ballhaus's final film.
 The film 3096 Days (3096 Tage) was released on 28 February 2013.

-In 2011, the Austrian film Michael, which has a plot that resembles the Natascha Kampusch case, was released.